 c) Get in Shape: Whether you hike, walk, jog, or run your way towards fitness, the encouraging foliage creates colorful motivation.
 Pleasant walking paths decorate the island with a few connecting bridges leading the way through dazzling presentations of trees and other green delights.
 For a modest challenge, runners like running to the top of the hill with the reward of a beautiful view at the end of their journey.

-d) Enjoy the Water: A visit to Strawberry Hill brings you closer to enjoying the beauty and calm of Stow Lake as you settle into a water-bike or rowboat rental.
-The opportunity to bask in the warmth of the sun while paddling or floating above the glistening water really sets the mood for both romantic interludes or a lazy, weekend rest.
+d) Enjoy the Water: A visit to Strawberry Hill brings you closer to enjoying the beauty and calm of Stow Lake as you spend some time on a pedal boat, electric boat, or row boat.
+The Stow Lake Boathouse offers first-come, first served rentals on a daily basis.
+For larger groups, the Boathouse also has passenger pedal boats available that accommodate 4-6 people.
+The opportunity to bask in the warmth of the sun while paddling or floating across the glistening water really sets the mood for both romantic interludes or a lazy, weekend rest.

 e) Bird Watch and Observe the Wildlife: What better place to view an assortment of feathered critters than an island of green?
 Strawberry Hill is home to a variety of birds that hide and glide through the many varieties of trees.
 Colorful swallowtail butterflies and monarchs also contribute to the wildlife of the Strawberry Hill community.
 In the water, ducks greet visitors with eager anticipation for a few crumbs, while turtles meander about surrounding rocks and logs.